-According to the Centers for Disease Control and Prevention (CDC), every day, 10 people die from unintentional drowning.
-Of these, one in five are children ages 14 and under.
+According to the Centers for Disease Control and Prevention (CDC), every day, 11 people die from unintentional drowning.
+Of these, one in four are children ages 14 and under.

 “Drowning is a quick and silent killer,” said Dr. Romano.
 “The majority of children who drown in swimming pools were last seen in the home, had been out of sight for less than five minutes, and were in the care of one or both parents at the time of the drowning.
 In the time it takes to cross the room for a towel (10 seconds), a child in the bathtub can become submerged.
 In the time it takes to answer the phone (2 minutes), that child can lose consciousness.
 In the time it takes to sign for a package at your front door (4 to 6 minutes), a child submerged in the bathtub or pool can sustain permanent brain damage.”

-“Remember also that inflatable aids, such as water wings and tubes, are not substitutes for adult supervision and that swimming lessons are an important step, but they do not make a child 'drown-proof.'
-Teach children about the importance of always being with an adult and always swimming with a buddy.”
+Inflatable aids, such as water wings and tubes, are not substitutes for adult supervision.
+Swimming lessons are an important step, but they do not make a child 'drown-proof.'
+Teach children about the importance of always being with an adult and always swimming with a buddy.

 Children are not the only ones that need to practice water safety, adolescents and adults do too.
-According to the CDC, drowning is the third most common cause of accidental death among those under age 16.
+According to the CDC, drowning is the second-leading cause of unintentional injury death behind motor vehicle crashes for children ages 1–14.